 Rather than looking at the Ephesian church as an era, if you want to look at the actual Ephesian church at its early stages, look at Paul’s meeting with the Ephesian elders as described in Acts 20.
 In this chapter Paul talks about his ministry (v-18 to 27), he admonishes them to shepherd the church and warns them of savage wolves entering the flock (v-28-31).
 He then talks about how he lived among them at Ephesus.
 “I have coveted no one’s silver or gold or apparel.
 Yes, you yourselves know that these hands have provided for my necessities, and for those who were with me.
 I have shown you in every way, by laboring like this, that you must support the weak.
 And remember the words of the Lord Jesus, that He said, ‘It is more blessed to give than to receive’” (v-33-35).
 Paul loved the brethren at Ephesus and did the first works.
 Helping the poor was something he was eager to do.
 He reminded the elders in Ephesus how he labored with his own hands to support himself and those who were with him to give the elders an example of what they ought to be doing.
 It is the elders who were to be in work clothes supporting the weak for as the Lord Jesus said, “It is more blessed to give than to receive.”
 Yet the irony is that in churches all over the world about the only time those words of Jesus are quoted is when it’s time to take up a collection that will help pay the minister’s salary.
 It’s all twisted from what Paul intended.

-While it’s true that a laborer is worthy of his hire, the holy men of God from Genesis to Revelation have never taken up a collection for themselves.
-Too many preachers will play on guilt, they will beg, cajole, work on your emotions while the organ plays softly or appeal to your ego and say anything they can to get you to reach into your wallet and give them more money.
+While it’s true that a laborer is worthy of his hire and especially those laboring in word and doctrine should be financially supported, the holy men of God from Genesis to Revelation have never taken up a collection for themselves.
+Too many preachers, especially in the Protestant world, will play on guilt, they will beg, cajole, work on your emotions while the organ plays softly or appeal to your ego and say anything they can to get you to reach into your wallet and give them more money.
 Do you remember the story of Gehazi, the servant of Elisha?
 Like all of the prophets of Israel, Elisha refused to accept any payment from Naaman the Syrian when God used Elisha to heal Naaman of his leprosy.
 Elisha’s servant, Gehazi, however ran after Naaman the Syrian’s chariot with arms outstretched for little bags of silver and raiment (an example of the practice of many preachers requesting generous contributions “so you can show your appreciation for all that the Lord has done for you”) (see II Kings 5:20-26).
 What was God’s response to this action?
 God placed the leprosy that was on Naaman onto Gehazi.
-Many preachers and church leaders have twisted the scriptures and have gone the way of Balaam.
+Many preachers have twisted the scriptures and have gone the way of Balaam.
 They have made merchandise of God’s people going house to house with envelopes “provided for your convenience.”
 They have ripped out of context what the scriptures clearly teach concerning giving to the poor for their own gain or their church organization’s financial wants.

 Where Do We Go from Here?